kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 ## Java

-Traditional WAS ships with a packaged IBM Java 8 on Linux, AIX, Windows, z/OS, and IBM i.
+WAS traditional ships with a packaged IBM Java 8 on Linux, AIX, Windows, z/OS, and IBM i.

 WAS Liberty supports any Java 8 or Java 11 compliant Java (with some [minimum requirements](https://www.ibm.com/support/knowledgecenter/SSAW57_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_restrict.html?view=kc#rwlp_restrict__rest13)).

-This lab uses IBM Java 8 for both Traditional WAS and WAS Liberty.
+This lab uses IBM Java 8 for both WAS traditional and WAS Liberty.
 The concepts and techniques apply generally to other Java runtimes although details of other Java runtimes (e.g. [HotSpot](https://publib.boulder.ibm.com/httpserv/cookbook/Java.html)) vary significantly and are covered elsewhere.

 The IBM Java virtual machine (named J9) has become largely open sourced into the [OpenJ9 project](https://github.com/eclipse/openj9).
 OpenJ9 ships with OpenJDK through the [AdoptOpenJDK project](https://adoptopenjdk.net/).
 OpenJDK is somewhat different than the JDK that IBM Java uses.
 WAS Liberty supports running with newer versions of OpenJDK+OpenJ9, although some IBM Java tooling such as HealthCenter is not yet available in OpenJ9, so the focus of this lab continues to be IBM Java 8.